Categories

 Hip-Shooting a Rifle or Shotgun

-Yesterday I described a “sightless” shooting technique that can be combined with quick-draw.
+Yesterday, I described a “sightless” shooting technique that can be combined with quick-draw.

 Today I will briefly look at hip-shooting with a rifle or shotgun.

-Truth told, I dislike both the terms “hip-shooting” and “snap-shooting”.
-Many of the shooting techniques that do not require seeing the sights are not from hip-level.
-The term snap-shot conjures images of a rapid shot from the shoulder.
 Snap-shots, to me at least, seem more akin to the firing techniques of Quick-Kill or the shotgun-inspired methods in “Shooting to Kill”.
 Such techniques are described on other pages I have written, and are also described in “Survival Weapons”.
-Also, I have become aware that in some previous eras the term “snap” was used for dry-firing an arm.

 Low-Ready

-For the modern user of shotguns or rifles the low-ready position is often used.
+For the modern user of shotguns or rifles, the low-ready position is often used.
 It has a number of virtues:

 • If you are going through a door, it does not leave a weapon sticking out that can be grabbed and pointed heavenward.
-If someone does grab you or your weapon putting a round in his legs is still possible.
+If someone does grab you or your weapon, putting a round in his legs is still possible.
 Not something you can do from high-ready!

 Low-Port Carry